jakubsolecki/Team-Locator/README.md

 Players can only see their teammates on map.
 After receiving token from Host just click ```Connect Game```.

 ### Server
 Server is the core and allows mobile devices with Team-Locator to exchange data about location.
-Server (```server.py```) must be running on a computer with an internet connection and ```port 5050``` opened for global traffic. (*Thus we recommend running it on some kind of VM server - we used DigitalOcean's droplet with Linux*).
+Server (```server.py```) must be running on a computer with an internet connection and ```port 5050``` opened for global traffic. (*Therefore, we recommend running it on some kind of VM server - we used DigitalOcean's droplet with Linux*).
 Script can be run like any Python script, because it relies only on the standard library. _Remeber, that you can always access these kind of servers from your phone, using ssh (Thermux is awesome for that!)_ <br/>

 ***Run server:*** ```python server.py``` (be sure to use python 3.x).<br/>
 ***Stop server:*** ```Ctrl + C``` in server's console.